 the ability to understand and share the feelings of another.

 Empathy is feeling the pain when someone is in pain.
 It's sharing the joy when someone is joyous.
-So, what, exactly, is an empath?
+It's also being the monkey in the middle of positivity vs negativity.

 What can I do with empathy?